Grand jury to be chosen ahead of potential Georgia Trump indictment

 Fulton County District Attorney Fani Willis has indicated in letters to county officials that potential indictments in the case could come between July 31 and Aug.
 18.

-There will be two concurrent 23-person grand juries.
+Potential grand jurors were questioned for about two hours Tuesday before Fulton County Judge Robert McBurney announced who were chosen.
+There will be two concurrent 23-person grand juries, each with three alternates.
 One group will meet on Mondays and Tuesdays.
 The other will meet Thursdays and Fridays.
 Of the 23 Fulton County residents chosen for the grand jury, a majority, 12, would need to vote in favor of an indictment.

 The investigation began shortly after a recorded Jan.
 2, 2021, phone call between Trump and Georgia Secretary of State Brad Raffensperger was made public.
 In the call, Trump told Raffensperger, "I just want to find 11,780 votes" — the number he would have needed to overtake Joe Biden.